1935 Quarter Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1935 Quarter

 It shows George Washington facing left.
-The motto In God We Trust is above his head while the legend Liberty is on the left, under his chin.
+His portrait is modeled after Jean-Antoine Houdon’s 1785 marble bust of the general, which differs subtly from Flanagan’s version in head shape and certain hair curls.
+The motto In God We Trust (in the Medium Motto style unique to 1935) appears to the left of his head while the legend Liberty arcs along the top rim.
 The mint date runs along the bottom rim of the coin.
 His neckline cut-off is engraved JF to identify the coin designer as John Flanagan.
+Flanagan was also a member of the American Numismatic Society.

 The Reverse of the 1935 Quarter